-You can find Melissa on all the social media: Facebook, Twitter @whole30, Instagram, the Whole30 Instagram, and on Snapchat as hartwig_melissa.
+You can find Melissa on all the social media: Facebook, Twitter @melissa_urban and @whole30, and the Whole30 Instagram.
 You can also find everything on Whole30.com, including info about the launch of Food Freedom Forever.

 Are you one of the thousands of people doing “everything right,” only to find yourself struggling to lose a single pound?
 That’s because the diet and fitness industry is full of false claims and products that do nothing more than lean down your wallet.